 Xanthan Gum is a common food additive, primarily used as a standard thickening agent.
 Most people often perceive it as chewing gum due to its confusing name.
 However, it is nothing like that!

-This additive is mainly made from a carbohydrate source and is fermented naturally using a bacteria called Xanthomonas Campestris.
-In order to precipitate Xanthan Gum from the fermentation bouillon, isopropyl alcohol is used.
+This additive is mainly made from a carbohydrate source and is fermented naturally using a bacteria called Xanthomonas campestris.
+To precipitate Xanthan Gum from the fermentation bouillon, isopropyl alcohol is used.

 The suspending leftover is then filtered and dried to get a white powder, commonly known as Xanthan Gum, which has its application in several processed and canned foods, particularly for dogs.